Skip to main content

 “The Maharana sends his apologies to the Khan E Khana on behalf of his son for acting in a way not befitting a Rajput Royal.
 The Maharana assures the Khan E Khana that no harm had been done to his Harem and they have been returned with full honour, dignity and apologies by Kunwar Amar Singh, heir to the throne.
 Also, the Maharani sends her blessings to Shehzadi Jana with these gifts of apology.”
 The messenger read out the message indicating the gifts while the Mughal chief stood in silence.
 His wife smiled at him reassuringly.

 “He also ordered an apology from him.”
-Jana chirped at her father “Have you seen him?”
+Jana chirped at her father, “Have you seen him?”

 “Whom, my child?”
-Rahim asked his eager child, thanking the almighty for her life.
+Rahim asked his eager child, thanking the Almighty for her life.

-“Maharana Pratap” Jana spoke as her mother smiled, cuddling her son to sleep.
+“Maharana Pratap”, Jana spoke as her mother smiled, cuddling her son to sleep.

 “No, I haven’t.”
 Abdul Rahim nodded.

 “He is such a chivalrous king, so powerful.”
-Jana’s eyes lit up “More than our Emperor.”
+Jana’s eyes lit up, “More than our Emperor.”
 Her parents exchanged a glance at each other, a little alarmed at her innocent words.

 That night, a single lamp shone in the tent where Rahim watched his daughter sleep peacefully.
 He read the message that had accompanied them from the Mewaris and sighed.
 He had heard of the king and his chivalry.
-Today, his respect for him increased.
+Today, his respect for him has increased.
 He penned down a letter to the Emperor telling him about the incident and requesting him to send another chief on the Mewar mission, as he would, probably in his gratitude, not be able to justify his enmity toward Mewar.

 Later in his life, around ten years after this incident, Abdul Rahim quit the warrior life, took the name of Rahim Das, and decided to dedicate the rest of his life to preaching peace and poetry.
 His Dohas (two-liners) are still popular across India.
-He never forgot his gratitude to the Maharana who changed his vision of enmity and wrote poems in honour of the Maharana while still being the chief of Ajmer.
+He never forgot his gratitude to the Maharana, who changed his vision of enmity and wrote poems in honour of the Maharana while still being the chief of Ajmer.

 “Dharm Rahsi, Rahsi Dhara,